kentwait/contagion-docs/source/index.html.md

 The `infected_duration` parameter specifies the average length of an infection.

 # Fitness model

 ## model_name

+The `model_name` parameter can be used to set a descriptive name to label the given fitness model.

 ## host_ids

+The `host_ids` parameter specifies which hosts in the simulation will be associated to this particular fitness model.
+To specify the hosts, the `host_ids` parameter takes on a list of one or more host IDs.

 ## fitness_model
 ## fitness_model_path

 # Transmission model

 ## model_name

+The `model_name` parameter can be used to set a descriptive name to label the given transmission model.

 ## host_ids

+The `host_ids` parameter specifies which hosts in the simulation will be associated to this particular transmission model.
+To specify the hosts, the `host_ids` parameter takes on a list of one or more host IDs.

 ## mode
 ## transmission_prob
 ## transmission_size